cakephp/docs/en/core-libraries/helpers/paginator.rst

 .. php:method:: next($title = 'Next >>', $options = array(), $disabledTitle = null, $disabledOptions = array())

-    This method is identical to :php:meth:`~PagintorHelper::prev()` with a few exceptions.
+    This method is identical to :php:meth:`~PaginatorHelper::prev()` with a few exceptions.
 It creates links pointing to the next page instead of the previous one.
 It also uses ``next`` as the rel attribute value instead of ``prev``